farwa288/Basictexteditor/README.md

-# Basictexteditor

-In this task I have Basic text editor web Application that allows user create and edit plain text documents.

 # Features

-Text Editing: Create and edit plain text documents with the editor's built-in tools.
+• Text Editing: Create and edit plain text documents with the editor's built-in tools.

 • Text Formatting: Apply formatting to the text, such as bold, italic, and underline.